trackmania-rl/tmrl/readme/tuto_library.md

     device: str = None  # device on which the model of the TrainingAgent will live (None for automatic)
 ```

-A `TrainingOffline` class instantiation requires other (possibly partially instantiated) classes: a dummy environment, a `MemoryDataloading`, a `TrainingAgent`
+A `TrainingOffline` class instantiation requires other (possibly partially instantiated) classes as arguments: a dummy environment, a `MemoryDataloading`, and a `TrainingAgent`

 #### Dummy environment:
 `env_cls`: Most of the time, the dummy environment class that you need to pass here is the same class as for the `RolloutWorker` Gym environment: